 The District is committed to providing students opportunities to excel in academics, athletics, and the arts.

-- The Half Hollow Hills Art Department is excited to announce a winner in the prestigious Long Island Arts Alliance Scholar Artist Program for 2012-13.
+- The Half Hollow Hills Art Department is proud to announce numerous winners this year in local and national art contests.
 Click for details

 - Our Mandarin Chinese program is continuing to grow with our first group of seniors beginning in Fall 2014.